 Dwarknanath Tagore was among the pioneers to begin industries in the 1830s and 1840s.
 Tagore's enterprise sank during the business crises of the 1840s.
 But in the later nineteenth century, many businessmen became successful industrialists.
 In Bombay, Parsis like Dinshaw Petit and Jamsetjee Nusserwanjee Tata went on to build huge industrial empires.
 Seth Hukumchand; a Marwari businessman; set up the first Indian jute mill in Calcutta in 1917.
 The Birla Group was similarly started by successful traders who gained wealth by trading with China.

 Capital was also accumulated through other trade networks like Burma, the Middle East and Africa.

-There was a virtual stranglehold of the British players on business in India which leaved little scope for growth of Indian merchants.
+There was a virtual stranglehold of the British players on business in India which left little scope for growth of Indian merchants.
 Till the First World War, European Managing Agencies controlled a large sector of Indian industries.

 Getting a job was not easy.
 One had to rely on relatives and acquaintances for getting a job.
 Industrialists usually employed a jobber to hire new people.
 The jobber was usually an old and trusted worker.
 The jobber usually preferred people from his own village.
-He helped them settle in the city and provided financial help during crisis.
+He helped them to settle in the city and provided financial help during crisis.
 The jobber thus became an influential person.
 He began to demand money and gifts for his favour and began to control the lives of workers.